 The combinatorial hierarchy of trinucleotide k-circular codes is updated with the growth function results.
-The numbers of amino acids coded by the maximal, minimal, self-complementary trinucleotide k- or (k, k, k)-circular codes are given.
+The numbers of amino acids coded by the trinucleotide k-circular codes are given for the cases maximal, minimal, self-complementary k-, (k, k, k)- and self-complementary (k, k, k)-circular.